ADOPTING vs BUYING: I’m thinking of buying a pet – why should I adopt?

 To adopt one of our animals, please fill out the quick questionnaire found at the bottom of the Pets for Adoption page.
-Alternatively, send a message to the Saving Strays inbox on Facebook, email us, or message us using the contact button below.
+Alternatively, send a message to the Saving Strays email address or message us using the contact button below.

-8. Once a pet has been adopted, our Aftercare Manager will be in touch after a week to ensure the animal has settled and can answer any questions you may have.
+4. Once a pet has been adopted, our Aftercare Manager will be in touch after a week to ensure the animal has settled and can answer any questions you may have.

 Do you adopt out to people who already have cats and/or dogs?

-Yes, but this all depends on the temperament and needs of the cat and will be based on a case by case basis.
-We only adopt out where owners have vaccinated regularly and neutered their own animals and we will need to see proof of this.
+Yes, but this all depends on the temperament and needs of the animal and will be based on a case by case basis.
+We only adopt out where owners have vaccinated and neutered their own animals – we will need to see proof of this.